Max Dickins Keynote Speaker

 The result is a fascinating, funny, and painfully honest look at masculinity, friendship, and male mental health.

 On the page, Max’s writing has been featured in the Observer, Sunday Times, Daily Mail, and GQ.
 On the stage, Max’s critically acclaimed play Man on the Moor has toured nationally.
 On the airwaves, his radio show on Absolute Radio was nominated for a Sony Award.
 While on screen, Dickins has appeared numerous times on BBC One’s Michael McIntyre’s Big Show.

+In his other life, Max is also director of Hoopla, the UK’s first dedicated improvised comedy theatre and school.
 In these unprecedented times, he believes that improvisation is THE key skill that all of us need both at work and in our personal lives.
-He spreads the gospel in interactive workshops, keynote presentations and through his writing.
-He has worked with amazing clients like Google, Facebook and Accenture across 4 continents, with The Financial Times dubbing his work ‘transformative.’
+He spreads the gospel in interactive workshops and keynote presentations with amazing clients like Google, Facebook and Accenture across 4 continents, with The Financial Times dubbing his work ‘transformative.’

 • Why Male Loneliness Matters – and what we can do about it

 I explore the nature of men’s friendship problem, it’s three main causes and offer some practical solutions.

 I explain the link between social connections and mental and physical health; look at what the differences are between the male and female social worlds – and why it’s important to understand these; and explore what we can all do to have more - and more fulfilling - friendships.

 • The Improv Edge

 Improvisation is the art of acting without a script.
 This happens on stage for laughter in shows like, Whose Line is it Anyway?
 But how often in life are forced to act without scripts?
 Especially at work?
 In this high-energy and interactive talk, I take the skills of improv off-stage, and show the audience how they can use them to handle whatever life throws their way.